Does Your Dog Care Where You Live?

 Unless your dog is the happiest-go-luckiest creature you’ve ever met, then yes, they care where you live.
 At least a little.
 But it’s not what they care about most.

-When we get so caught up in living environments, we forget that what really counts is lifestyle.
+When it comes down to it, what really counts is lifestyle.
 A dog cared for by an engaged guardian who provides regular fulfillment — regardless of the size of their home space or its exact location — will be happier than one who’s simply tossed in a backyard on their own.

 Plus, welcoming a dog into our lives isn’t about perfection.
 It’s about meeting their needs in the ways we’re able.
 “An imperfect life out of a shelter is still light years better than being without a home,” McLean emphasizes.

-“If you build a consistent relationship where you pay attention to your dog’s body language and adjust based on what they’re telling you, you end up meeting almost all of their needs — appropriate exercise, structure and routine, mental enrichment, and a sense of safety — naturally,” encourages Bonarrigo.
+“If you build a consistent relationship where you pay attention to your dog’s body language and adjust based on what they’re telling you, you end up meeting almost all of their needs — appropriate exercise, structure and routine, mental enrichment, and a sense of safety — naturally,” Bonarrigo says.
 “It’s less about doing everything and more about being responsive to the dog in front of you.”

 Worry less about where you live with your dog.
 Worry more about what you do to make their life worthwhile.